yihsinchung/NYCProperty_Fraud_Detection/README.md

 #### 3.2 Divide FULLVAL, AVLAND, and AVTOT by each size variables
 After dividing FULLVAL, AVLAND, and AVTOT by every size variables created in the previous stage, we have a total of 9 variables, noted as r1 to r9.
 #### 3.3 Divide r1 to r9 by 5 groups average
-After this stage, we will have 45 variables ready for the rest of our analysis.
+After this stage, we will have 45 variables ready for the rest of the analysis.

-## 4. Performed PCA to Reduce Dimensionality
+## 4. Performed Principle Component Analysis to Reduce Dimensionality
 [3.PCA&Autoencoder_Amy.ipynb](https://github.com/wanwanjong/NYCProperty_Fraud_Detection/blob/master/3.PCA%26Autoencoder_Amy.ipynb)

 After performing PCA to the 45 expert variables, I chose the top 8 principle components (accounted for over 95% of the variance) and standardized them for the remaining analysis.